nandac/pandoc-reader/README.md

 * `PANDOC_ARGS`
 * `PANDOC_EXTENSIONS`

-In the `PANDOC_ARGS` parameter you may specify any argument supported by Pandoc as shown below:
+In the `PANDOC_ARGS` parameter you may specify any argument supported by Pandoc as shown below.

 ```python
 PANDOC_ARGS = [